rsuite/rsuite.github.io/src/pages/guide/usage/en/index.md

 # Quick Start ⚡️

 Before you start using it, you need to master at least the basics of front-end development and the core concepts of React.
-If you encounter problems during the learning process, you can discuss them in the developer community.
+If you encounter problems during the learning process, you can discuss them in the [developer community][gitter-home].

 ## Install